Choosing The Best DIY Garage Insulation Materials

 Cut the insulation to size and apply it to each garage door section with silicone adhesive.
 Use foil tape to repair any tears or to cover seams.

-Garage Door with NO Insulation
+(Before) Garage Door Insulation

 DIY Tip: Cut the insulation on a piece of plywood to keep from dulling the blade of your utility knife.

-Garage Door with Applied Insulation
+(After) Garage Door Insulation

 DIY Tip: Be sure to position the insulation quickly as the silicone will set fairly fast.